 - A copy of your loved one’s completed Health Care Proxy form and any other advance directive documents they filled out.

-With advance care planning, you will be better able to carry out the wishes of your loved one if they’re not able to speak for themselves.
-Agreeing to be a health care agent is just the beginning.
-Once you’ve started, it will be easier to talk about changes or other things that come up in the future.
-Their wishes may change over time, so it’s a good idea to talk about their plan every time their treatment goals change.
+Advance care planning protects your loved one’s right to make their own healthcare decisions.
+It lets you carry out their wishes if they are not able to speak for themselves.
+Choosing a health care agent and documenting their choices is just the beginning for your loved one.
+Once they’ve started the process, it will be easier to talk about changes that may come up in the future.
+Make sure to talk about and review your loved one’s plan every time their treatment goals change.

 State of New Jersey Department of Health Website